Cosmin1907/play-blackjack/README.md

 ## Bugs

 - The most notable bug encountered during testing occurred when both the player and dealer were dealt more than three cards each in the initial hand.
 This issue has been effectively resolved by adjusting the code to reset the player and dealer hands within the main game loop, ensuring a fresh start with each new hand.
+- Just before submission, another bug was spotted.
+Similar to how the first bug occurred, the game was incorrectly declaring a winner on the first hand.
+This was fixed by resetting the variables in the main game function.

 ## Remaining bugs